-2.8.2.2 Youth Development Agency
+2.8.2.2 Youth Development

 The Municipality is requested to establish a Youth Local Office, to be known as Mbombela Youth Development Agency (MYDA).
 The agency will work hand in hand with the Provincial Youth Development Agency in creating and promoting coordination in youth development matters.
 The Youth Local Office position will be at Level a Coordinator.

-The municipality will be rolling out the following programmes:
+The municipality will develop youth development strategy to address all the issues affecting youth in the municipal area.
+In addition to the strategy, the municipality will also be rolling out the following programmes:

 - National youth services recruitment

 - Mbombela young ambassadors on tour guide

 - Back to school campaign for child headed families

 - Parliament programmes

 - 11 March Memorial Lecture

 - Masibuyele Emasimini programme

 - 16 June celebration

 - National youth day celebration

 - Youth in agriculture (YARD)

 - Recruitment of National rural cooperatives (CORPS)

 - Recruitment for South African Navy

 - Youth crime prevention

 - Dialogue for youth with disabilities

 - Mandela day celebration

 - High school debates competition

 - Children focus week

 - Take a child to the work place

 - Social Security programmes

 - Business Training and Cooperatives establishment

 - 16 June tournament

 - Allocation of books to 5 high school libraries.